 Allow the cake to cool completely in the pan on a wire cooling rack.

 Using a blender or food processor, blend the freeze-dried strawberries into a powder.
 You should have about a ¼ cup.
 Set aside.

 In a large bowl, cream the butter using an electric mixer until smooth and creamy.
-Add the powdered sugar, strawberry powder, 2 tsp of milk, and vanilla.
+Add the powdered sugar, strawberry powder, 2 teaspoon of milk, and vanilla.
 Mix on medium-high for about 2-3 mintues, until smooth and creamy.
-If needed, add another 1-2 tsp of milk to get the right consistency.
+If needed, add another 1-2 teaspoon of milk to get the right consistency.

 Make the cake pops